Qualifications and Experience

 MEd (Master of Education), specialising in child psychology and literacy development, Open University

-BA(Hons) in Ancient History, University of Exeter
+BA (Hons) Ancient History, University of Exeter

-PGCE (QTS), University of Hertfordshire
+PGCE (QTS) University of Hertfordshire

 I attended a Buckinghamshire grammar school and I have twenty years’ experience of teaching in local independent schools.
 I have taught across the age range, from Nursery to Year 8, so I have a clear picture of how children’s learning develops over the years.
-As well as being a classroom teacher, I have been Head of Department and a SENCo.
+As well as being a classroom teacher, I have been head of department and a SENCo.

 Why I Enjoy Teaching